Anna Sueangam-iam: Early life and education

 Sueangam-iam was born on 10 November 1998 in Bangkok, Thailand.
-As a child, Her mother and father worked as garbage collectors for the Bangkok Metropolitan Administration in Bangkok.
-Due to the hard work of her parents, she stayed with her great-grandmother who was a buddhist nun until she graduated from college.
-Sueangam-iam graduated, with first-class honour (gold medal) from the faculty of liberal arts and science, Kasetsart University.
+Her mother and father worked as garbage collectors for the Bangkok Metropolitan Administration in Bangkok.
+She lived with her great-grandmother, a Buddhist nun, until she graduated from college.
+Sueangam-iam graduated, with first-class honour (gold medal) from the faculty of liberal arts and science at Kasetsart University.

 Pageantry

 Miss Thailand 2020

 Sueangam-iam competed at Miss Thailand 2020 at the Chiang Mai International Convention and Exhibition Center in Chiang Mai, and reached the top 16.

 Miss Universe Thailand 2022

 Sueangam-iam won Miss Universe Thailand 2022 on 30 July 2022.

 Miss Universe 2022

 Sueangam-iam represented Thailand at Miss Universe 2022, and was unplaced.